-When our family ventured to London last June, we researched fun things to do with TEENS beforehand.
+When our family ventured to London, we researched fun things to do with teens beforehand.
 Traveling with older teenagers is not like traveling with tiny children – but they aren’t quite like traveling with a set of contemporaries either.

 One of the fun adventures my husband stumbled across online was Go Ape, a tree-top adventure that lets you “get in touch with your inner Tarzan.”